 Are there really no setup costs?

-Yes, apart from the router delivery cost, this offer removes the next best offer price on the main Sky site.
+Yes, with Superfast but a £19.95 router delivery cost and discount activation when you order Broadband Essential.
+This offer removes the next best offer price on the main Sky site for Broadband Superfast.
 Currently this is a £19.95.
 The only other exception is if you need a new land line installing.
 Most customers switching will already have an active landline – and Sky does not charge you to switch your line to them.
 However, if you are a cable customer, you may not have an active line at your home.
 The good news is that Sky are one of the cheapest providers when needing a new line installed, you can get a new line for just £20.

 How do I know if I need a new line installing?